 - Allowance should be made for the fact that a people-centric project always takes more time because of the consultation and sensitivities involved - Functional requirements are the same as before, but typically ease of use, user naviga- tion, task automation and so on, are of higher importance - The solution fit to the user culture and capability should receive a high priority during the selection of the final system - It may be that proposed ERP systems must be filtered from the long list and even a final decision made before the To-Be organization structure has been approved and appointments made.
-If this is the case, the ERP system selection process will be done with unknown user counts or without knowing the level of computer literacy of the end-user community, so some flexibility is required ufacturing operations and distribution and warehousing operations serving more or less the same markets with more or less the same products.
+If this is the case, the ERP system selection process will be done with unknown user counts or without knowing the level of computer literacy of the end-user community, so some flexibility is required.

-3DF: Selection Phase strategy for a Three Degrees of Freedom ERP project
+3DF: Selection Phase Strategy for a Three Degrees of Freedom ERP Project